 The issue that I see with the cleanse is that to simply say you have to avoid tons of different food, without providing recipes and a meal plan is daunting.
 What I’ve seen happen with people that attempt this detox is that they will live off a few foods receptively for 12 days straight.
 While they are not common allergen foods, that isn’t the best way to do it.
 For example, if apples and nut butters are allowed, you don’t want to be eating an apple + almond butter 2-3x a day because you’re not sure what else you are allowed to eat.
 Sure, it’s a healthy food, but that’s not a super effective or proper way to detox.

 What honestly works the best for me is when I ‘crowd out the bad’.
 What does that mean? it means filling my plate with a variety of veggie dishes plus a clean protein.
-All of a sudden there is no room for adding the foods that often cause food sensitivities.
-(Case in point from my dinner the other night.)
+All of a sudden there's no room for adding the foods that often cause bloating, weight gain, low energy, etc. (Case in point from my dinner the other night.)

 I eat 100% gluten free (because I have to) and mostly dairy free, though not always, because I feel that my digestion, energy and skin are better.
 Where I notice a real difference in how I feel is when I also go sugar free and remove foods that have ingredients I can’t pronounce.

 For you, it might not be your skin, but maybe you get headaches or just feel generally low energy.
 That can be a direct sign that it’s time to try a modified way of eating.
 When I eat the way I just described, I feel pretty darn good.
 I typically feel: